Switzerland: Bringing about lasting change in the countries where we operate, in order to eradicate extreme poverty.

 Similarly, women in precarious situations, faced with violence, poverty and isolation, as well as senior citizens trapped in a difficult routine, suffer from a crying lack of opportunities to refocus on themselves and rediscover a moment of serenity.
 The physical, emotional and psychological exhaustion caused by these living conditions limits their ability to look to the future with hope.
 And yet, a break in a caring, soothing environment can be a real breath of fresh air for a new start.

-Every day, 15 meaningful workplaces with psychosocial support are available for beneficiaries.
+Every day, 12 meaningful employment opportunities that include psychosocial support are available to participants.

 By 2024, almost half of all participants had successfully re-entered the standard reception process after taking part in the Echappée Verte.
 A reality previously unthinkable due to their psychosocial instability.